 If you have specific academic or career goals, these can help you narrow down your college search.
 Students interested in engineering or science might be better served at a larger research institution, while students with a passion for literature might be more attracted to a liberal arts college.
 If you know you want to attend graduate school, check whether a college has a good record of sending grads on to master’s degree and PhD programs.
 At a minimum, you should look for the college major or majors you’re interested in at any schools on your list.

 Type of school

 At a major research university, you might find yourself taking classes with hundreds of other students in big lecture halls each week.
 At a small liberal arts school, on the other hand, you might take seminar-style classes and have met everyone on the college campus by the time you graduate.
-Two-year and vocational schools typically don’t offer on-campus housing, while most freshmen at four-year universities live in dorms with other students.
+Two-year and vocational schools typically don’t offer on-campus housing, while many freshmen at four-year universities live in dorms with other students.
 Think about what kind of experience you’re looking for as you begin your search for the right college.
 Later on in the process, a campus tour will give you a good idea of what daily life looks like at the colleges you’re interested in.

-Some colleges require students to take a standardized test like the SAT or ACT and submit their scores as part of the application process.
+Some colleges require high school students to take a standardized test like the SAT or ACT and submit their scores as part of the application process.
 Others don’t require any standardized tests at all.
 If there’s a test that you prefer, if you have lower test scores, or if you don’t want to take a test at all, you should tailor your search to schools that match your specific situation.